gregory-j-wilson/web-sprint-challenge-javascript-fundamentals/README.md

 #### Task A: Objects and Arrays

 Test your knowledge of advanced array methods and callbacks.
-* [ ] Use the [arrays-callbacks.js](challenges/arrays-callbacks.js) link to get started.
+* [x] Use the [arrays-callbacks.js](challenges/arrays-callbacks.js) link to get started.
 Read the instructions carefully!

 #### Task B: Closure

 This challenge takes a look at closures as well as scope.
-* [ ] Use the [closure.js](challenges/closure.js) link to get started.
+* [x] Use the [closure.js](challenges/closure.js) link to get started.
 Read the instructions carefully!

 #### Task C: Prototypes

 Create constructors, bind methods, and create cuboids in this prototypes challenge.
-* [ ] Use the [prototypes.js](challenges/prototypes.js) link to get started.
+* [x] Use the [prototypes.js](challenges/prototypes.js) link to get started.
 Read the instructions carefully!

 #### Task D: Classes

 Once you have completed the prototypes challenge, it's time to convert all your hard work into classes.
-* [ ] Use the [classes.js](challenges/classes.js) link to get started.
+* [x] Use the [classes.js](challenges/classes.js) link to get started.
 Read the instructions carefully!

 In your solutions, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ### Task 3: Stretch Goals

 There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!

+DID EM! : )

 ## Submission format

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
+- [x] Add your team lead as a reviewer on the pull-request
 - [ ] Your team lead will count the project as complete after receiving your pull-request